• How to create invoices for your limited company

 How to send an invoice

-Once you have written your invoice, you’ll want to consider how you’ll deliver it to your client.
+Once you have written your invoice, you’ll want to consider how to deliver it to your client.
+This decision will be straightforward for some companies, but for others, it may require a bit more thought.

-How you choose to send your invoices can impact how quickly your payment is received.
-Some companies will use one method for all clients, whereas others may choose a mixture.
-Your decision will depend on your own company’s preferences and in-house capabilities, but it can be a good idea to also bear in mind your client’s preferred communication channels too.
+How you send your invoices can impact how quickly you receive payment.
+Some companies use one method for all clients, whereas others may choose a mixture.

 Here are the three most popular ways to send an invoice: